 Who needs to be involved right from the start to ensure successful setup and operation?

-Which innovations or initiatives does the ecosystem promote and which departments in the company are needed for this?
+Which innovations or initiatives does the ecosystem promote, and which departments in the company are needed for this?

-If collaboration across departments and companies is made possible, previously separate locations can now work together on innovative ideas and projects.
+If collaboration across departments and companies is possible, previously separate locations can now work together on innovative ideas and projects.
 This creates completely new ways of working and processes.
 The structure of an innovation ecosystem must take these developments into account and be able to react flexibly to changes.

-Get to know the stakeholders
+Get to Know the Stakeholders

 Who should be involved in planning and building the innovation ecosystem?